 17. What do you wish you’d done less of?

 Arguing with my noodle.

 18. How did you spend Christmas?

-Cooking lunch, eating with family and friends, then at the Whig for Whigmas.
+Cooking lunch, eating with family, then at the Whig for Whigmas.

 19. What was your favorite TV program?

 I started recently watching New Girl, and its pretty hilarious.
 The Mindy Project too, is a favorite.